bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 Even the permutation $\mathit{Perm}$, which differs from instance to instance, could be introduced without referring to instance-specific details.

 What distinguishes an instance are the ten **patterns that can be observed on the (malfunctioning) display**, i.e. the first part of each line of the input file.
-Just as $\mathit{digitSegments}$ characterises the segments behind each possible digit, the idea here is to introduce a predicate
+Just as $\mathit{digitSegment}$ characterises the segments behind each possible digit, the idea here is to introduce a predicate
 $$\mathit{patternSegment}: \underset{\overbrace{\\{0,1,2,3,4,5,6,7,8,9\\}}}{\mathit{Index}} \times \mathit{Segment}$$
 to characterise the segments behind each of the ten observable patterns.
 That is, assert for all indices $i$ and segments $s$: